Africa's varied COVID-19 rates and responses | DW | 24.07.2020

 He has mobilized all government institutions to control the pandemic and initially announced a lockdown in significant cities and later extend it to the entire country.

-The Africa Centres for Disease Control and Prevention (Africa CDC) has praised the Abuja leadership, saying Buhari administration has successfully handled the virus.
+The Africa Centres for Disease Control and Prevention (Africa CDC) has praised the Abuja leadership, saying Buhari's administration has successfully handled the virus.

 Read more: Nigerian religious leaders demand lifting of COVID-19 lockdown